Aidan Igiehon

-Aidan Harris Igiehon (born 17 August 2000) is an Irish college basketball player for the Grand Canyon Antelopes of the Western Athletic Conference (WAC).
-He previously played for the Louisville Cardinals.
+Aidan Harris Igiehon (born 17 August 2000) is an Irish professional basketball player for the Dublin Lions of the National League.
+He played college basketball for the Abilene Christian Wildcats, the Grand Canyon Antelopes and the Louisville Cardinals.
 Igiehon attended Lawrence Woodmere Academy in New York, where he was a four-star recruit and won three state championships.

 Early life

 Igiehon was born in the Coombe Women & Infants University Hospital in Dublin, Ireland and grew up in the nearby suburb of Clondalkin.
 Until he was 12 years old, he played football as a midfielder.
 At that age, he played basketball for the first time and stood 5 ft 6 in.